-Imatinib comes as a capsule or tablet taken by mouth.
-It is usually taken once a day.
-At higher doses, you may be asked to split the dose in half, taking it once in the morning and once later in the day.
+Imatinib comes as a tablet taken by mouth.
+It is usually taken once a day, with food.
+At higher doses, you may be asked to split your daily dose and take part of it in the morning and the rest of it later in the day.
 The dose depends on the reason you are taking it and on other factors such as your blood counts, liver and kidney function.

-Imatinib can cause stomach irritation if taken on an empty stomach, so it should be taken with a meal and a large glass of water.
-If you have trouble swallowing, the tablet may be completely dissolved in water or apple juice, then swirled and swallowed.
+Imatinib can cause stomach irritation, so it should be taken with a meal and a large glass of water to reduce the risk of this problem.
+If you have trouble swallowing, the tablet can be completely dissolved in water or apple juice, then swirled and swallowed.
 Do not crush imatinib tablets, and do not touch crushed tablets.
-If you touch crushed tablets, wash the skin thoroughly.
+If you or someone else touches crushed tablets, wash the skin thoroughly.